lluisfranco/lluisfranco.github.io/about/index.md

 Founder of AndorraDotNet, the first dotNet user group in the country.

-Host of several events like Geek-a-palooza and others.
+Host of several events like Geek-a-palooza.

 Now in a **well deserved retirement**

 ## I like

 Coding.
 Family.
 Mountains.
 Sports.
 Food.
 Nature.
 Feminism.
 Scifi.
-Fantasy
+Fantasy.
+Traveling.

 ## I dislike